ctjong/orion/Readme.md

 Below is the list of settings to be included in a configuration module:
 - **secretKey** - (Required) Secret key string for authentication purposes.
 - **salt** - (Required) Salt string for encrypting passwords.
+- **dbms** - (Optional) Database management system to use.
+Currently we only support "mssql".
+Default to "mssql".
 - **databaseConnectionString** - (Required) Database connection string.
 - **storageConnectionString** - (Optional) Azure Blob Storage connection string.
 Required for file upload.
 Set to null if not applicable.
 - **storageContainerName** - (Optional) Azure Blob Storage account name.
 Required for file upload.
 Set to null if not applicable.